tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_bitcoin_without_id.md

 * Table of Contents
 {:toc}

+## Bitit.gift

+[Bitit](/exchanges/bitit/) allows users to buy bitcoin online with a 3D Secure credit or debit card in 10 minutes and with cash in more than 150K+ Local Stores using Neosurf, Flexepin or Cashlib vouchers.
+First 25 euros worth can be purchased without ID.

 ## Bitcoin ATMs

 Bitcoin ATMs are similar to regular ATMs, but instead of spitting out fiat currency, deliver bitcoins to your wallet upon the insertion of cash.
 There are different types of Bitcoin ATMs made by a variety of companies.
 Each ATM is unique; some may require verification, a picture of your ID, or confirmation via phone number.
 There are, however, a number of ATMs that allow customers to buy without any verification.